evanwill/workshop-template-b/content/2-lesson.md

 ## Basic Configuration

-Edit the `_config.yml` to get your workshop website set up with the basics such as `title` and `author`.
+Edit the "_config.yml" to get your workshop website set up with the basics such as `title` and `author`.
 Check comments (denoted by `#` in YAML) in the file for all the options!

-Once you have edited the `_config.yml`, you are ready to start editing your content pages.
+Once you have edited the "_config.yml", you are ready to start editing your content pages.

-## Advanced Options [optional]
+## Style customization [optional]

-### Using figure include

-- put any images you want to use in the "images" folder.
-- in a markdown file where you want the image to appear, use the `figure.html` include on its own line, following the pattern: `{% raw %}{% include figure.html img="my-cat.jpg" alt="cat" caption="My cat" width="50%" %}{% endraw %}`
-- figures will be centered, and can optionally be given a caption and percentage width.

-Additional includes are available in the "_includes" folder, check the comments for how to use them (or see the next lesson page for demos).

-### Basic style customization

-The file "custom.scss" in the "assets/css/" folder exposes variables that can customize the basic style of website:
+The file "assets/css/custom.scss" exposes variables that can customize the basic style of website:

-- Give a tiny splash of color on the header and footer borders by tweaking the `$top-border`
+- `$top-border` adds a tiny splash of color on the header and footer borders.
+Try tweaking the color using an [HTML # value](https://www.w3schools.com/colors/colors_picker.asp).
+- `$text-color` sets the body text color
-- `$link-color` colors links
+- `$link-color` sets link color
+- `$base-font-size` sets the body text size
+- `$container-max` sets a maximum width for the text body--keeping it narrow can make it easier to read, but gives less screen space!

+To use the Bootstrap defaults for *any* of these values, comment out the variable in "custom.scss", using `//` in front of the option's line (e.g. `// $text-color: #111 !default;` ).

+To add your own custom CSS, use the file "_sass/_custom.scss".
+Any CSS/SASS you add to this file will override the template and Bootstrap classes.

-### Add Optional Analytics
+## Add Optional Analytics [optional]

-- To use Google Analytics, add your analytics id to `_config.yml` in `google-analytics-id:` (if `google-analytics-id` is blank, the GA code will not added)
+To use Google Analytics, add your analytics id to "_config.yml" in `google-analytics-id:` (if `google-analytics-id` is blank, the GA code will not added).
-- To use an alternative analytics, paste the code snippet provided by the platform into `_includes/template/analytics.html`
+To use an alternative analytics, paste the code snippet provided by the platform into the file "_includes/template/analytics.html".

-- analytics code will only be added when using "production" environment.
+The analytics code will only be added when using "production" environment.
 This happens automatically on GitHub Pages.
-To build manually you need to add "JEKYLL_ENV", like: `JEKYLL_ENV=production jekyll build`
+To build manually you need to add "JEKYLL_ENV", like: `JEKYLL_ENV=production jekyll build`.